In this post, I’m going to share with you the Ultimate Guide to Teething!

 5. A Warm Bath

-A change of scenery will often take your little one's mind off the pain of teething and a nice warm bath often does the trick as it helps them relax.
+A change of scenery will often take your little one’s mind off the pain of an emerging tooth and a nice warm bath often does the trick as it helps them relax.

 6. Comfort And Cuddles